-To disengage AutoStick mode, press and hold the (+) shift paddle until "D" is once again indicated in the instrument cluster.
-You can shift in or out of AutoStick mode at any time without taking your foot off the accelerator pedal.
+To disengage Paddle Shift mode, push and hold the (+) shift paddle until "D" or "S" is once again indicated in the instrument cluster.
+You can shift in or out of Paddle Shift mode at any time without taking your foot off the accelerator pedal.